coddingtonbear/obsidian-local-rest-api/README.md

 This plugin provides a secure HTTPS interface gated behind api key authentication that allows you to:

 - Read, create, update or delete existing notes.
-There's even a `PATCH` HTTP method for inserting content into your section.
+There's even a `PATCH` HTTP method for inserting content into a particular section of a note.
 - List notes stored in your vault.
 - Create and fetch periodic notes.
 - Execute commands and list what commands are available.